matthew-shaw/matthew-shaw.github.io/docs/blog/posts/predictability-paradox.md

 <!-- more -->

 What usually follows is the adoption of heavy, bureaucratic frameworks sprinkled with just enough terminology to sound modern.
-The result is a deeply dysfunctional "Franken-Agile" environment; a system that operates as "Agile In Name Only" (AINO).
+The result is a deeply dysfunctional "Franken-Agile" environment that operates as "Agile In Name Only" (AINO).

 In our pursuit of safety, we have stopped _engineering_ software and instead simply attempt to _manage_ it under the false pretense of predictability.